shantoze/TAS/README.md

     - Ask general questions or chat
 12. Editor uses **Neovim editor** (with autocompletion support)
 13. Selectable terminal themes
-14. And more to come
+14. Added features for creating keystores and manual sign, if sign is not defined in build.gradle, then during the release build, you can use those 2 functions
-15. Added features for creating keystores and manual sign, if sign is not defined in build.gradle, then during the release build, you can use those 2 functions
+15. Added features convert aab to apk
-16. Added features convert aab to apk
+16. Added git

 ---